-We have audited the accompanying balance sheets of Optical Cable Corporation as of October 31, 1999 and 1998, and the related statements of income, stockholders' equity, and cash flows for each of the years in the three-year period ended October 31, 1999.
+We have audited the accompanying balance sheets of Optical Cable Corporation as of October 31, 2000 and 1999, and the related statements of income, stockholders' equity, and cash flows for each of the years in the three-year period ended October 31, 2000.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audits in accordance with generally accepted auditing standards.
-Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Optical Cable Corporation as of October 31, 1999 and 1998, and the results of its operations and its cash flows for each of the years in the three-year period ended October 31, 1999, in conformity with generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Optical Cable Corporation as of October 31, 2000 and 1999, and the results of its operations and its cash flows for each of the years in the three-year period ended October 31, 2000, in conformity with accounting principles generally accepted in the United States of America.